aimeos/aimeos-docs/src/config/mshop/order-manager.md

 * Default:
  SELECT :keys, :type("val") AS "value"
  FROM (
- 	SELECT :acols, :val AS "val"
+ 	SELECT :acols, :type(:val) AS "val"
  	FROM "mshop_order_base_product_attr" mordbaprat
  	:joins
  	WHERE :cond
- 	GROUP BY mordbaprat.id, :cols, :val
+ 	GROUP BY mordbaprat.id, :cols
  	ORDER BY mordbaprat.id DESC
  	OFFSET :start ROWS FETCH NEXT :size ROWS ONLY
  ) AS list